Monthly updates for March 2018

 The March update for Azure IoT Edge contains improvements to the runtime, documentation, and tooling.

-You can now integrate Azure Event Hubs in your Go applications by using the new Event Hubs package for Go.
+You can now integrate Azure Event Hubs in your Go apps by using the new Event Hubs package for Go.

 Version 15.0.0 of the Azure SDK for Go has been tagged.